loopdeluce/GMDb/README.md

     - Description
     - Release date
     - Run time
-  - In the movie detail section, check if they have already seen it and if so...rate the movie (out of 10); once a movie is checked, user can see the movie go to the “watched” list on the bottom of the sidebar
+  - In the movie detail section, check if I have already seen it and if so...rate the movie (out of 10); once a movie is checked, I can see the movie go to the “watched” list section on the bottom of the sidebar
   - Can click on a randomize movie button, that pulls up the movie details of any random movie that hasn’t been seen yet; if the user has seen all the movies there is a surprise